 A cluster of cases of pneumonia that occurred in Wuhan, Hubei Province China during December 2019, were confirmed in early January 2020 as caused by a novel coronavirus (SARS-CoV-2).
 SARS-CoV2 may have originated from an unknown animal source.
 The infectious disease caused by the SARS-CoV-2 is called COVID-19 and is mainly transmitted from human to human by breathing in droplets from the nose or mouth of an infected person or by touching the infected droplets on surfaces, then touching the eyes, nose or mouth.
 National and international spread of this virus has resulted in COVID-19 cases being reported worldwide.

 Some individuals who are infected with the virus will not experience any symptoms but can still be infectious to others.
 The most common symptoms of coronavirus (COVID-19) are recent onset of a new continuous cough or high temperature or a loss of, or change in, normal sense of taste or smell.
 In most cases COVID-19 is a mild illness, but some individuals develop pneumonia causing breathing difficulties; complications may be life-threatening.
 Those who are elderly or have underlying health problems are more likely to develop severe disease.
 There is a higher risk of infection and of severe disease in Black, Asian and Minority ethnic groups in the UK but the reasons for this are currently not clear.
 Long term health effects may occur for some people who have had COVID-19 infection (mild infection or hospitalised) and is sometimes referred to as long COVID.

-COVID-19 vaccines are currently in use in the UK and are now available to all adults aged 18 or over and, in some circumstances, for children and young people aged 12 years and over.
+COVID-19 vaccines are currently in use in the UK and are now available to all adults aged 18 or over, children and young people aged 12 years and over.
 COVID-19 vaccines used in the UK are effective against infection with the Delta variant and significantly reduce the likelihood of severe illness, hospitalisation and death.